PreciousChicken/blog/content/posts/restic-pi-backup-nas.md

 ## Install the NFS client on the Raspberry Pi

-The remained of the instructions are now based within the Raspberry Pi using the command line.
-Install the NFS client package by running the following at the terminal:
+Turning to the Raspberry Pi for the remainder of these instructions, first the NFS client package should be installed using the following command at the terminal:

 ```bash
 sudo apt update